InductiveStep/ggplot-and-covid/README.md

 @[inductivestep](https://twitter.com/InductiveStep))
 02 July 2020

-This script shows how to use ggplot2, with the help of some tidyverse tools, to plot UK Covid-19 deaths data.
+This script shows how to use ggplot2, with the help of some other tidyverse tools, to plot UK Covid-19 deaths data.

 ## General setup